Skip to content

 • Make and keep track of “branches” — multiple versions of the same program, with different features each.

-While Git can work completely offline, many developers pair Git with a Git-based cloud platform to back up their repositories in a central place that’s accessible everywhere.
+While Git can work completely offline, many developers pair Git with a Git-based cloud platform to back up their projects in a place that’s accessible everywhere.
 GitHub is the most popular and widely used of them; an online platform which allows people to collaborate on the same code and track progress very easily.

 We explored Version Control Systems and some of the many things that can be done with them!